-In keeping with our commitment to GDPR and CCPA readiness, Segment offers the ability to delete and suppress data about end-users when they can be identified by a
+In keeping with Segment’s commitment to GDPR and CCPA readiness, Segment offers the ability to delete and suppress data about end-users when they are identifiable by a

-userId, should they revoke or alter their consent to data collection.
-For example, if an end-user invokes their Right to Object or Right to Erasure under the GDPR or CCPA, you can use these features to block ongoing data collection about that user and, additionally, to delete all historical data about them from Segment’s systems, connected S3 buckets and warehouses, and supported downstream partners.
+userId, should they revoke or alter consent to data collection.
+For example, if an end-user invokes the Right to Object or Right to Erasure under the GDPR or CCPA, you can use these features to block ongoing data collection about that user and delete all historical data about them from Segment’s systems, connected S3 buckets and warehouses, and supported downstream partners.

-Contact us if you need to process more than 100,000 users within a 30 day period.
+Contact Support if you need to process more than 100,000 users within a 30 day period.

-NOTE (Business Plan Customers): If you use this feature to delete data, you can not Replay the deleted data.
-For standard Replay requests, you must wait for any pending deletions to complete, and you cannot submit new deletion requests for the period of time that we replay data for you.
+If you use this feature to delete data, you can not Replay the deleted data.
+For standard Replay requests, you must wait for any pending deletions to complete, and you cannot submit new deletion requests for the period of time that Segment replays data for you.

-NOTE: The legacy GraphQL APIs for user deletion and suppression are deprecated.
-Instead, use the Segment Config APIs to interact with our User Deletion and Suppression system.
+The legacy GraphQL APIs for user deletion and suppression are deprecated.
+Instead, use the Segment Config APIs to interact with the User Deletion and Suppression system.

 Suppression Support and the Right to Revoke Consent

-SUPPRESS regulations add a user to your suppression list by their
+SUPPRESS regulations add a user to your suppression list by the

-userId.
-Suppressed users are blocked across all sources; any message you send to Segment with a suppressed userId is blocked at our API.
-These messages do not appear in the debugger, are not saved in our archives and systems, and are not sent to any downstream server-side destinations.
+userId are blocked at the API.
+These messages do not appear in the debugger, are not saved in archives and systems, and are not sent to any downstream server-side destinations.
 Suppression does not affect device-mode destinations.

-Usually, when a customer exercises their right to erasure, they also expect that you stop collecting data about them.
-Suppression regulations ensure that regardless of how you’re sending data to Segment, if a user opts out, their wishes are respected on an ongoing basis and across applications.
+When a customer exercises the right to erasure, they expect that you stop collecting data about them.
+Suppression regulations ensure that regardless of how you’re sending data to Segment, if a user opts out, Segment respects their wishes on an ongoing basis and across applications.

 Suppression is not a substitute for gathering affirmative, unambiguous consent about data collection and its uses.

-Segment offers suppression tools to help you manage the challenge of users opting-out across multiple channels and platforms.
-However, we encourage and expect that you design your systems and applications so you don’t collect or forward data to Segment until you have unambiguous, specific, informed consent or have established another lawful legal basis to do so.
+Segment offers suppression tools to help you manage the challenge of users opting-out across different channels and platforms.
+Segment encourages and expects that you design your systems and applications so you don’t collect or forward data to Segment until you have unambiguous, specific, informed consent or have established another lawful legal basis to do so.